ComplexOrganizationOfLivingMatter/NaturalVariation/README.md

 Inside NaturalVariation/Code/src/lib/cartography/

 ### correlateVariableWithScutoids_ui
-Function that divide cyst in 4 quartiles using the chosen variable then gives the percentage of cells in each quartile that are scutoids.
+Function that divide cyst in 4 quartiles (or ranks) using the chosen variable then gives the percentage of cells in each quartile (or rank) that are scutoids.

 ### getCellSpatialData_ui